Top jungle living

 Looking a little like they were made from bits of flotsam off the beach, and sporting names like Crabshack and Flying Fox, each bungalow is different from the others.
 But they work exceedingly well in their makeshift simplicity, offering breezy views of the beach and surrounding jungle.
 Those with a balcony enjoy gorgeous evening sunsets, and one larger one even has its own, open-air ensuite toilet, looking right out to sea, giving one’s mornings a whole new perspective.

 There’s also a dorm room that is open-fronted towards the sea, and all of the amazing views that entails.
 The shared bathrooms are clean but about as simple as possible, with scoop showers and squat toilets, and are a bit of a walk from the most distant accommodation.

 There’s a definitely rustic vibe about the place and the bungalows are relatively expensive for what they are.
 However, it’s very friendly — the staff were fantastically helpful when we last visited — with a lounging area looking out to sea, a circular great for sunset cocktails and chats, and just one large table in the small restaurant.

-Despite its seclusion, Ten 103 is a culinary hotspot, run by an Italian and American chef.
+Despite its seclusion, Ten103 is a culinary hotspot, run by an Italian and American chef.
 The pair turn out homemade breads, pastas and pastries using the wood-fired oven they’ve built.
 They’ve a regular menu and a handful of specials per day that are usually around $7-8 but large enough to sate even the healthiest of appetites.